prasanthmandadi/Design-of-6T-SRAM-Cell-at-28nm-CMOS-Technology/README.md

 more when compared to DRAM cells.
 Though meticulously designed SRAMs are comparatively a little bit high in cost, functionality is cost-effective.

+**Working**
+Two access transistors and two cross-coupled inverters are present in the traditional 6- Transistor SRAM cell.
+The latch is formed with these two cross-coupled inverters.
+The cross-coupled inverters consist of four transistors, each store 1 bit of data in SRAM.
+This latch formed by inverters is shown in Figure 2.1.
+The word line (WL) is connected to two gate terminals of access transistors.
+Latch inputs of the SRAM cell are bound to pass transistors drain terminals of both sides.
+The bit line (BL) is connected to one pass transistor source, and the bit line bar (BLB) is connected to the source terminal of another one.
+Access transistors are ON when WL=1, that is the word line is high, so the bit lines will be attached to the latch then operations of read and write will be done.
+The access transistors are said to be OFF when WL=0; that is the word line is low so that the bit lines will be disconnected from the latch.
+The bit stored in the latch is in the hold under VDD and GND's voltage in this situation.
+Figure1 represents the 6T SRAM cell.